jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Configuring the Builder][18]

 Then, go to the Deployer.
 As you might guess, this is what you configure to _deploy_ to Bluemix.
-You can give the app a name; by default, this comes from the manifest, which is a file that tells Bluemix how to deploy your application.
+You can give the app a name; by default, this comes from the manifest file, `manifest.yml`,which tells Bluemix how to deploy your application.
 Let's leave it blank so that it will use the name in the manifest.

 Leave the organization as it is.
 You can choose which space you want, or create a new one.
 Leave it as dev.
 The script section shows the deployment script that will be executed to deploy the application.
 The `CF_APP` variable resolves to the app name.
 In this case, it will resolve to the name in the manifest as we did not specify a different app name.